One of the main features of the WordPress software is that you can quickly and easily increase your WP website or blog’s functionality using plugins.

-No doubt, you most likely own a cell phone.
-What do you do when you would like access to something new on your phone like a new software or a business tool?
+No doubt, you most likely have a mobile phone.
+What happens when you want to access something new on your phone like a new application, software or a business productivity tool?

 You download and install an app!